 Rothwell and Milbourne's Garage

-We purchased an Austin Maxi family saloon from Rothwell and Milbourne in 1979; the salesman was a Mr Yardley.
-It was a good vehicle having a 1,725 cc engine, five speed gearbox, hatchback, air suspension and good visibility front and rear.
+In 1979 we purchased an Austin Maxi family saloon from Rothwell and Milbourne; the salesman was a Mr Yardley.
+It was a good vehicle, having a 1,725 cc engine, five speed gearbox, hatchback, air suspension and good visibility front and rear.

 We cannot say exactly when the motor car was invented; cars for the rich were appearing about 1900, but it was not until 1908 that Henry Ford, in the USA, produced the Model T Ford which made motoring more affordable.
 The equivalent small car in the UK was the Austin 7 which was produced between 1922 and 1939.

-Steven's Directory records that in 1911 there was a Central Garage on the Worcester Road in Great Malvern run by Joseph Coley, and his son of the same name, who described themselves as motor engineers dealing in motor vehicles and cycles.
+Stevens Annual Directory of Malvern records that as early as 1911 there was a Central Garage on the Worcester Road in Great Malvern run by Joseph Coley, and his son of the same name, who described themselves as motor engineers dealing in motor vehicles and cycles.

 Rothwell and Milbourne

 Joseph Coley senior died in 1923 and about this time the business at the Central Garage became known as Rothwell and Milbourne, but this was not the first time the name 'Rothwell and Milbourne' had appeared in Malvern.

 'Rothwell and Milbourne' seem first to have acquired about 1919 Cowleigh Garage in Cowleigh Road, North Malvern, which had previously been known as Moore's Garage Ltd (see advertisement opposite).